Set up launch agent

 ## Deploy Launch agent into CoreWeave

-Optionally deploy the W\&B Launch agent to CoreWeave Cloud infrastructure.
-CoreWeave is a cloud infrastructure that is purpose built for GPU-accelerated workloads.
+If your workloads benefit from GPU-accelerated infrastructure, you can deploy the Launch agent to CoreWeave Cloud.
+CoreWeave is a cloud infrastructure built for GPU-accelerated workloads.

 For information on how to deploy the Launch agent to CoreWeave, see the [CoreWeave documentation](https://docs.coreweave.com/partners/weights-and-biases#integration).